KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

     * RUN mvn clean package : run when image creating
     * ENTRYPOINT [Array of commands eg: `"mvn", "spring-boot:run"`] : run when container created

+* To create image with different operating system have to create image using multi arch architecture

 <p align="right">(<a href="#top">back to top</a>)</p>